inbeacon/InbeaconSdk-IOS/documentation/using-the-sdk.md

 > You can increase the loglevel before calling `CreateWithClientID: ClientSecret:`  to see the complete logdump.

 ### askPermissions
 By default, the SDK asks user permissions (notifications, location) immediately.
 However there are cases where the app wants to control the permission dialogs itself.
-In that case can set askPermissions to *false* just before initialization of the SDK.
+In that case you can set askPermissions to *false* just before initialization of the SDK.

 The app can now ask for permissions on appropriate moments.
 Note that the SDK needs location **ALWAYS** authorization by calling requestAlwaysAuthorization(), otherwise beacon and geofence functionality does not work.